ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 This algorithm chooses the first replica in order or a random replica if the first one is unavailable.
 It is effective in cross-replication topology setups, but it useless in other configurations.

 The `first or random` algorithm solves the problem of the `in order` algorithm.
 The problem is: if one replica goes down, the next one handles twice the usual load while remaining ones handle usual traffic.
 When using the `first or random` algorithm, the load on replicas is leveled.

+## prefer_localhost_replica {#settings-prefer_localhost_replica}

+Enables/disables preferable using the localhost replica when processing distributed queries.

+Possible values:

+- 1 — ClickHouse always sends a query to the localhost replica if it exists.
+- 0 — ClickHouse uses the balancing strategy specified by the [load_balancing](#settings-load_balancing) setting.

+Default value: 1.

 ## totals_mode